 Examples of prohibited dress include, but are not limited to, the following: hats/caps; tank tops and tube tops; sleepwear; see-through material; clothing that exposes bare torso; clothing and accessories with statements that are vulgar, racially insensitive, or promote illegal drugs, alcohol, sex, violence or gangs; items that may conceal the identity of the student (i.e. headwear, coats, sunglasses); swim wear; exposed undergarments; and clothing that is too tight, too short, or too suggestive, constituting a risk of distraction to the educational process.
 All clothing must be size-appropriate.
 Shoes must be worn at all times.
 Anything deemed inappropriate by an administrator will not be allowed.
 Efforts will be made to correct the violation, however, habitual and severe violations will result in parent contact and possible disciplinary action.
-Dress code exceptions may be made for health, religious or safety reasons, or for specific school-related events.
-NOTE: SBDM Councils may draft dress codes that are more restrictive.
+Dress code exceptions may be made for health, religious, or safety reasons, or for specific school-related events.